 Which board to choose depends on many factors.
 But let us know which board can lay a better foundation for success in the Civil Services exam.
 From a broader perspective ..
 The Civil Services Examination tests a candidate’s attitude towards serving the public.

-Examines the candidate’s understanding and responses to social issues.
-This ‘Governmental Attitude’ is observed by the candidate not only during the written test but also during the interview.
-This is what General Knowledge deals with.
+General knowledge examines the candidate’s understanding and responses to social issues.
+The candidate observes this ‘Governmental Attitude’ not only during the written test but also during the interview.

-Considering all these things .. the benefits of CBSE board may be somewhat higher than other boards.
+Considering all these things, the benefits of the CBSE board may be somewhat higher than those of other boards.
 This includes the opportunity to acquire the knowledge required for the Civil Services Exam.
-The CBSE syllabus contains all the questions from the subjects appearing in the Civils question paper.
+The CBSE syllabus contains all the questions from the subjects appearing in the Civil Services question paper.

 However, there is nothing to worry about if the students choose any other board.
 If you do not choose the board that will help you lay the foundation like CBSE, you can join the bridge course.
 They are also available through Home Tuitions.
 They provide a basic knowledge of Communicative English and Humanities subjects.